AlleNeri/AlleNeri/README.md

 - 👋 Hi, I’m @AlleNeri
 - 👀 I’m interested in IT
+- 🎓 I have a bachelor degree in computer science at the university of Bologna
-- 🌱 I’m currently studing at university
+- 📚 I’m currently studing
 - 📫 How to reach me: aleneri2002@gmail.com